 Social Media profiles can be used to get a background check on the candidates and the company pages on these social media platforms provide aspiring candidates with all the information and job vacancies in an institution.

 What is the Importance of Social Media Recruiting?

 Social Media Recruitment incorporates using social media networks not only as a form of job boards but it also helps to build a brand image for the company and develop a bond with potential candidates.
 Candidates are encouraged to apply for a vacant job position through social media as they feel they are more connected and aware of the company.

 How does Social Media Recruitment Work?

 Some talented people are more engaged on social media sites than on job boards, so social media recruitment is a great way to reach them.
 Algorithmic-based technologies can use job descriptions to find people on social media who meet the requirements and then rank them.
+LinkedIn automation software can help employers scrape LinkedIn and save their custom searches to Excel or their custom CRM platforms.
 It's then up to the employer to reach out to these passive candidates and see if they want to talk more about potential jobs.

 Social Media Recruitment Strategies

 Every organisation must have their social media recruitment strategy to attract more talent into their database.
 Here are a few strategies which you can make use of:

 Start an engaging conversation while responding to potential candidates on social media platforms to build trust and a bond with job seekers.

 Social Media Platforms are the best place to showcase companies by sharing achievements, milestones, events, and much more.